kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 	}

-It would be better to define the buffer size once
+It would be better to define the buffer size once:

 	#define BUFFER_SIZE 512
 	UInt8 buffer[BUFFER_SIZE];